Friendly, quiet, and gentle are words that best describe the personality of the Doberman Greyhound.

 Greyhounds were owned mainly by nobles and predominantly used for hunting.

-- The Doberman parent dog is an athletic and intimidating dog.
+- The Doberman parent dog is athletic and intimidating.
 This breed was created to hold down attackers during tax collection.

 - The Doberman is also highly intuitive.
 This breed continues to work as therapy and service dogs.